voxel51/api-py/README.md

 **Keep this token private**---it is your access key to the API.

 Each API request you make must provide a valid API token.
-To activate a token, you can either set the `VOXEL51_API_TOKEN` environment variable to point to your API token file:
+To activate a token, you can set the `VOXEL51_API_TOKEN` environment variable to point to your API token file:

 ```shell
 # You can make this permanent by setting this variable